 However, when overcooked, it can become rubbery and inedible, and it doesn’t take much to overcook it.
 This can be really intimidating!
 Enter: sous vide, a cooking method that makes it impossible to overcook the fish since the cooking environment is the same temperature you want the interior of the fish to come to.

-Once you’ve tried this recipe and loved it, make sure to check out my other sous vide seafood recipes, like sous vide salmon and sous vide shrimp.
+Once you’ve tried this recipe and loved it, make sure to check out my other sous vide seafood recipes.
 I’ve got plenty more in my cookbooks, too!

 The method outlined in this recipe will work for any species of cod, whether it’s Lingcod, Pacific Cod, Atlantic Cod, or Pollock.